rhubarbgroup/redis-cache/INSTALL.md

 > >or use the WP CLI `wp redis enable` command.

 By default _Redis Object Cache_ will connect

+By default the object cache drop-in will connect to Redis over TCP at `127.0.0.1:6379` and select database `0`.

+To adjust the connection parameters, client, timeouts and intervals, please see the [connection parameters wiki page](https://github.com/rhubarbgroup/redis-cache/wiki/Connection-Parameters).

 >If necessary, adjust [connection parameters](Connection-Parameters).